 The Changes Whenever You Refreeze Chicken Meat

-This gives the consumer an idea of what it means to buy frozen chickens in markets.
+This gives you an idea of what it means to buy frozen chickens in markets.
 While they are kept there, moisture is already lost.
-And so, they can calculate how to dry further the chicken gets as they take the chicken meat home, freeze it, and refreeze it.
+And so, you can calculate how dry further the chicken gets as you take the chicken meat home, freeze it, and refreeze it.

 Tips on Refreezing and Storing Your Chicken Meat